M. Bogdanov’s resignation in RF’s foreign policy general agenda

 The sequence of events indicates that the campaign unleashed by the political authorities of Armenia against Holy Etchmiadzin may not be associated with the reasons declared by Nikol Pashinyan, who purportedly initiated the campaign to “purify” the Church from unholy ministers and “return it to its people”.

-The Caucasus Muslim Administration in Baku’s Anti-Armenian Strategy
+The Caucasus Muslim administration in Baku’s Anti-Armenian Strategy

 It appears that Azerbaijan's leadership, while seemingly refraining from openly escalating anti-Armenian rhetoric as the international community anticipates a peace treaty with Yerevan, may have authorized the Caucasus Muslim Administration (CMA) to undermine the peace process and potentially derail agreements.